puavo-org/puavo-os/parts/conf/README.md

     1. Parameter definitions
     2. Parameter assignments from hardware quirks
     3. Parameter assignments from Puavo Web
-    4. Parameter assignments from local configuration
-    5. Parameter assignments from kernel command line
+    4. Parameter assignments from kernel command line

 Thus, for example, values assigned on the kernel command line overwrite values assigned by hardware quirks.